ericposas/ecolab-cms/README.md

     - /EcoLabApp will hold all components, reducers, etc. pertaining to the ecolab application, not the admin CMS

 ##TODO
-  - email validation on frontend for users and admins
+  - create Ecolab schemas for db objects